justinnoor/pfhowto/README.md

 \# minute	hour	mday	month	wday	command
 \   *		0	*	*	*	/usr/local/bin/clear_overflow.sh

-Utilizing [PF](https://man.openbsd.org/pf)'s stateful tracking capabilities for mitigating hostile connections is a fine-tuned approach because it is based on [PF](https://man.openbsd.org/pf)'s state table entries, which are extremely robust.

 ## Step 8 - Traffic shaping

-There may be times when we want to prioritize the traffic in order to manage bandwidth, or bump certain types of traffic in front of others.
-For example, a standard Digital Ocean droplet comes with 1000 GB per month of outward data transfer, therefore we want to be sure that we are spending it on the services we need the most.
-[PF](https://man.openbsd.org/pf) provides a feature known as a **queue** for distributing bandwidth, and another option called **prio** for prioritizing traffic flow.
+Packets are processes on a first-come-first-serve basis, which doesn't always work.
+There are times when we want to process certain packets before others, or ensure that certain packets do not waste our bandwidth.
+[PF](https://man.openbsd.org/pf) provides the **queue** option for managing bandwidth, and the **prio** option for prioritizing packets.

-### Setting priorities with prio
+### Shaping traffic with prio

-[PF](https://man.openbsd.org/pf)'s **prio** option prioritizes traffic according to a number range, 0 thru 7, with zero as the slowest, and seven as the fastest.
-In actuality, the [PF](https://man.openbsd.org/pf)'s priority queues are enabled by default with a value of 3.
-When we use the **prio** option we are really changing [PF](https://man.openbsd.org/pf)'s default value.
-Let's examine some options without actually adding them to our main ruleset.
+The **prio** option prioritizes traffic according to a number range, 0 thru 7, with zero being the slowest, and seven the fastest.
+[PF](https://man.openbsd.org/pf)'s priority queues are actually enabled by default with a value of 3, therfore, when we use the **prio** option we are actually changing [PF](https://man.openbsd.org/pf)'s default value.
+Let's experiment with **prio** without actually adding these options to our main ruleset.

-This rule speeds up inbound SSH traffic a knotch:
+This rule prioritizes inward SSH traffic a knotch:
 ```
 pass in proto tcp to port { 22 } set prio 4
 ```

-This rule optimizes all web traffic:
+This rule optimizes web traffic:
 ```
 pass proto tcp to port { 80 443 } set prio 7
 ```

-This rule lowers priority for outbound name and time services:
+This rule lowers priority for outward name and time services:
 ```
 pass out proto tcp to port { 53 123 } set prio 2
 ```

-An important thing to understand about TCP connections is that they also send *acknowledgement* (ACK) packets which contain no data (*Google the 3-way handshake*).
-[PF](https://man.openbsd.org/pf) processes packets on a *first-come-first-serve* basis, therefore by default ACK packets have to wait in line with every other packet.
-This means that they have the potential to needlessly clog up the system, and should be moved along as quick as possible.
-Thankfully the **prio** option was designed with an utterly simple mechanism to deal with this.
+It is important to understand that TCP connections also send *acknowledgement* (ACK) packets which contain no data (*Google the 3-way handshake*), therefore, by default ACK packets have to wait in line with every other packet.
+This means that they have the potential to clog up the system, and should be moved along as quick as possible.
+Thankfully the **prio** option was designed with this in mind and provides an utterly simple mechanism to deal with this.

 We can rewrite any of the rules above with a tuple:
 ```
 pass proto tcp to port { 80 443 } set prio (6,7)
 ```

 The first value of the tuple represents regular packets, and the second represents ACK packets.
-The last example speeds up web traffic with a priority of 6, and also assigns the highest priority to any affiliated ACK packets.
-Another performance enhancement provided by **prio**'s tuple option is that the second value also applies to packets with a *lowdelay* set in their *type of service* (TOS) field.
-Therefore our last rule delegates the highest possible priority to both ACK packets, and packets with *lowdelay* values in the TOS field.
+We speed up web traffic with a priority of 6, and also assign the highest priority to any affiliated ACK packets.
+In addition, the second value of the tuple is also designed to prioritze packets with a *lowdelay* set in their *type of service* (TOS) field.
+Therefore the value 7 applies to ACK packets, and packets with a *lowdelay* in their TOS field.

 If TOS is an unfamiliar term, don't dwell on it too much for the moment.
 However, do research it when time permits because its part of the TCP/IP protocol suite.
-Every seasoned administrator will insist that we need to understand these protocols in order to succeed as developers.
+Every seasoned administrator will insist that we need to understand these protocols in order to be successful developers.

-### Prioritizing traffic according to bandwidth allocatiions
+### Shaping traffic with queue

-For outward traffic, the **prio** option may not always be the best option because it strictly reshuffles the order in which packets are filtered.
-We may want to process outward traffic in relation to the amount of bandwidth that is available on a network interface.
-Bandwidth is a limited resource that has major ramifications for operational costs and network performance.
-There is always the possibility that a rogue service could squander it all away.
+The **prio** option on its own may not always suffice because it strictly reshuffles the order in which packets are filtered.
+It may be necessary to confine certain packets to a specified amount of bandwidth because it is a limited resource that is expensive, and has a major ramifications for network performance.
+We can accomplish this with [PF](https://man.openbsd.org/pf)'s **queue** option.

-Let's assume that we want the majority of our outward bandwidth to be reserved for web services.
+Let's assume we want to reserve the majority of our outward bandwidth for web services.
 Digital Ocean droplets provide 1000 GB/month of free outward data transfers.
 We can create a queue that allocates this amount to our network interface `vtnet0`.
+This is not a perfect representation of our total bandwidth activity, however, it gives us a decent amount of control, and also protects us from rogue applications.

 [PF](https://man.openbsd.org/pf) queues are trees with root-parent-child hierarchies.
 There can be mulitple parents within a root queue, or the root queue itself can be the parent, as with our example.
-Every interface must also have one **default** queue, which will be explained below.
+Every interface must also have one **default** queue, which will be shown below.
 Bandwidth is specified in kilobits **K**, megabits **M**, or gigabits **G**, *per second*.
 Let's create a root queue named **rootq**, with two child queues named **web** and **catchall**.

 Create the queue:
 ```